Pulmonary atresia (uh-TREE-zhuh) is a rare heart problem present at birth (congenital heart defect).

 Several tests may be used to diagnose pulmonary atresia with intact ventricular septum (PA/IVS), including:

 A baby with pulmonary atresia with intact ventricular septum (PA/IVS) most likely will require one or more procedures to improve heart function and blood flow.
-Some procedures are done in the first days to weeks of your baby's life, and others are done later.
+Some surgeries and procedures are done in the first days to weeks of a baby's life.
+Others are done later.
 The type of surgery done depends on many things including the size of the right lower heart chamber (right ventricle) and other heart valves, and if the baby has other heart problems.

 Procedures in the first days to weeks of life

-- Ductal stent placement.
-Placement of a rigid tube (stent) in the channel that connects the aorta and pulmonary artery (ductus arteriosus) permits blood to travel to the lungs.
+- Stenting.
+Placement of a rigid tube (stent) in the natural connection between the body's main artery (aorta) and pulmonary artery (ductus arteriosus) lets blood move to the lungs.

 Later surgical procedures

 - Hybrid procedures.
-Hybrid procedures involve a surgeon and a cardiologist who specializes in catheter procedures.
-In a hybrid procedure, surgical and catheter procedures are performed at the same operation, sometimes without the use of the heart-lung machine.
+Hybrid procedures are surgical and catheter procedures that are done at the same time, sometimes without the use of the heart-lung machine.